Do you want to learn how to start an email list? Building an email list is worth your effort.

 7. Spend time on subject lines

-Your email subject line is one of the most important lines of text in your whole your plans to start an email list.
+Your email subject line is one of the most important lines of text in your whole plan to start building an email list.

 Why?
 Your subscribers see your subject line even before they open your message.
 Make a good impression and people won’t be able to resist opening.
 So write something bland and they might skip over your message without a second thought.